OpenSDP/sdp_cte_pdp_extension/README.md

 The [ReportDemo.md](ReportDemo.md) document serves as an example of the kind of graphs and analyses you can generate with this tool.
 The documentation of the [SDP-CTE Diagnostic Toolkit](https://sdp.cepr.harvard.edu/sdp-cte-diagnostic-toolkit), in particular the narrative and the technical guide, contain much more in-depth information on the content of the analyses you can generate with this tool, and how to interpret them with regards to your student's success.
 This tool and its documentation focuses mostly on how to implement these analyses using PDP data.
 It is recommended that you become familiar with the contents of the SDP-CTE Diagnostic before diving into this extension.

 ## Introduction

-### Objective

-This goal of this resource is to help institutions of higher education that participate in the Postsecondary Data Partnership (PDP) use their PDP [Analysis-Ready Files](https://help.studentclearinghouse.org/pdp/knowledge-base/using-the-analysis-ready-files) to answer new, program-level questions about postsecondary student success, particularly students moving through certificate and credentialing pathways in college, utilizing [SDP]((https://sdp.cepr.harvard.edu/home))’s [postsecondary CTE diagnostic toolkit]((https://sdp.cepr.harvard.edu/sdp-cte-diagnostic-toolkit)).

 ### Background